keygen-sh/keygen-api/README.md

 ## Self hosting with Keygen CE

-Keygen is a fully open source software licensing and distribution API, and we have a free (as in beer) [self-hosted solution][self-hosting].
+Keygen is an open source-available software licensing and distribution API, and we have a free (as in beer) [self-hosted solution][self-hosting].
 Keygen Community Edition is exactly the same code base as our managed solution, Keygen Cloud, but with a less frequent release schedule (think of it as an LTS release).